Kyle-Nadeau/DSA_CSC212/COMPILATION.md

 This will result in an output file named "file" within the same directory as the main.cpp file.

-For the Python File, it will not function using gcc, however if you navigate to the file destination in a terminal, enter:
+For the python file, it will not function using gcc, however you can use the terminal to enter:

     python plotter.py file.txt image.png <degrees>